dymensionxyz/rollapp-registry/README.md

     │       └── <RollApp-ID>-logo.svg
     ```

 5. Export the RollApps configuration JSON file by running `roller config export`.
 This will return a file that you will open a PR in this repository with.
 Add this information to the `<RollApp-ID>.json` file created.6.
 Add your RollApp logo in the `logos` folder.
 This can be SVG, PNG, or JPG format.
-Please keep the size of the file to a minimum of approximately 50KB.
+Please keep the size of the file under 50KB.

 6. Create a PR to https://github.com/dymensionXYZ/rollapp-registry.
 For a demonstration of a step-by-step guide to creating a PR please follow the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) or watch this helpful [youtube video](https://www.youtube.com/watch?v=a_FLqX3vGR4).